drizzleword/birchhug/README.md

 <!--
-  Copyright 2024 Birchfox project contributors
+  Copyright 2024 Birchhug project contributors

   Licensed under the Apache License, Version 2.0 (the "License");
   you may not use this file except in compliance with the License.